bentemple/nvidia_shield_tv_controller/README.md

 1. Turn on LG IP Control mode:

-    To enable IP Control Mode, turn on the LG tv.
+    To enable IP Control Mode, turn on the LG TV.
     Hold down on the settings button (gear icon) on your remote for over 5 seconds.
 In the top left-hand corner the channel information should appear.
     Quickly press the key combination 828[OK] on the remote. (if this doesn't work try 82888[OK], I read that somewhere, no idea if it works.
 Just 828 worked for me.)
     A dialog should appear titled IP CONTROL SETUP
     Set the Network IP Control option to `ON`
-    Below this you will see the TV ip address.
+    Below this you will see the TV IP address.
 You can use this for step 2.

 2. Set config values:

     Edit the `app/build.gradle` configuration values to match your specific inputs. the Nvidia Shield is the main controller, so it contains the accessibility service and must be included.
 All others are optional.
-    If you have an LG tv, primarily this just means entering the correct input values to match the given input for each device.
+    If you have an LG TV, primarily this just means entering the correct input values to match the given input for each device.

     Options are: